Serve remote:path over DLNA

 Rclone will list all files present in the remote, without filtering based on media formats or file extensions.
 Additionally, there is no media transcoding support.
 This means that some players might show files that they are not able to play back correctly.

---dir-cache-time flag, you can set how long a
+--dir-cache-time flag, you can control how long a

 directory should be considered up to date and not refreshed from the

 backend.
-Changes made locally in the mount may appear immediately or
+Changes made through the mount will appear immediately or

-Assuming only one rclone instance is running, you can reset the cache
+rclone instance is running, you can reset the cache like this:

 kill -SIGHUP $(pidof rclone)